-Telephones & WCD (Wireless Communication Devices)
+Wireless Communication Devices

-Use of school telephone must be limited.
-Students must obtain permission before using the phone.
-Students should come to school prepared with items needed for their daily activities, homework, permission slips, uniforms, etc. Students will be limited from making calls for forgotten items.
-Students may possess wireless communication devices (WCDs) in school, on school property, during after school activities (e.g. extra-curricular activities) and at school-related functions.
-WCDs should be powered completely off (i.e., not just placed into vibrate or silent mode) during school hours and stored out of sight.
-Students are permitted to use (WCDs) after school hours and at school related events.
+Students may possess wireless communication devices (WCDs) in school, on school property, during after school activities (e.g. extra-curricular activities) and at school_related functions.
+WCDs should be powered completely off (i.e., not just placed into vibrated or silent mode) during school hours and stored out of sight.
+Students are permitted to use (WCDs) after school hours and at school events.
+Parents may contact their student during the school day by calling the school office.
+Students may use school phones to contact parents/guardians during the school day.

 A "wireless communication device" is a device that emits an audible signal, vibrates, displays a message, or otherwise summons or delivers a communication to the possessor.
-The following devices are examples of WCDs: cellular and wireless Blackberries/Smartphones, Wi-Fi-enabled or broadband access devices, two-way radios or video broadcasting devices.
+The following devices are examples of WCDs: cellular and wireless Smartphones, Wi-Fi-enabled or broadband access devices, two-way radios or video broadcasting devices.
 Students may not use WCDs on school property or at a school-sponsored activity to access and/or view Internet websites that are otherwise blocked to students at school.
 Students may use WCDs while riding to and from school on a school bus or other vehicle provided by the Board unless there is distracting behavior or noise that creates an unsafe environment.
 Also, during after school activities when directed by the administrator or sponsor, WCDs shall be powered completely off (not just placed into vibrate or silent mode) and stored out of sight.